-The net-metering registration process is used for small, ground-mounted solar facilities up to 15kW, roof-mounted solar facilities of up to 500 kW, and hydroelectric facilities of up to 500 kW.
+The simplified net-metering registration process is used for small, ground-mounted solar facilities up to 15 kW, roof-mounted solar facilities of up to 500 kW, mixed-mount solar facilities of up to 500 kW that include no more than 15 kW on the ground, and hydroelectric facilities of up to 500 kW.
 For such projects, a registration form is completed and filed with the Commission.

-There is no advance notification requirement for a net-metering registration form and it is not subject to public comment.
-The electric company serving the project and the Department of Public Service review and comment on the registration form.
+There is no advance submission requirement for a net-metering registration form, and it is not subject to public comment.